alessandrofrancesconi/javallax/README.md

 Javallax
 ========

-Javallax is a Javascript library that enables 3D/parallax effect on web images.
+Javallax is a Javascript library that enables a 3D/parallax effect on web images.

-In plain words, it can simulate the effect as you move the mouse over an image like this https://github.com/javallax_can_do_that (yeah, the GitHub's 404 error effect) without creating layers and without needing to know HTML5 stuffs.
+In plain words, it can simulate the effect as you move the mouse over an image like this https://github.com/javallax_can_do_that (yeah, the GitHub's 404 error effect) without creating layers and without needing to know HTML5 stuff.

 Demo here: http://www.alessandrofrancesconi.it/projects/javallax

 Requirements and usage
 ----------------------

+Javallax works on browsers that supports "canvas" element: IE9+, Firefox 15+, Chrome 22+, Safari 5.1+, Opera 12.1+, Safari 3.2+

-The two things you need are __an image and it's relative [depth map](http://goo.gl/aBwCE)__.
+The two things you need are __an image and its relative [depth map](http://goo.gl/aBwCE)__.

-Include Javallax.js in your web page, then add an element with class `javallax` where you want to place the image.
-Then, insert inside this element the original image with class `javallax-original` and the depth map with class `javallax-depthmap`.
+Include `javallax.js` in your web page, then add an element with class `javallax` where you want to put the image.
+Insert inside this element the original image with class `javallax-original` and the depth map with class `javallax-depthmap`.

 For example: